 How is it used?

 The anti-double stranded DNA (anti-dsDNA) test is used to help diagnose lupus (systemic lupus erythematosus, SLE) in a person who has a positive result on a test for antinuclear antibody (ANA) and has clinical signs and symptoms that suggest lupus.

-The anti-dsDNA test may be used to monitor the severity of the disease in a person who has been diagnosed with lupus.
+The anti-dsDNA test may be used to assess disease activity in a person who has been diagnosed with lupus.
 Those with lupus often have flare-ups in which symptoms worsen and then subside.
 An increased anti-dsDNA level may be seen prior to and during these flare-ups.
 In particular, this test may be used to monitor lupus nephritis, a serious complication of lupus that can cause kidney damage and inflammation.
 This can lead to protein in the urine, high blood pressure, and kidney failure.
-It occurs when the autoantibodies bind to antigens and become deposited in the kidneys.
+It occurs when the autoantibodies bind to antigens that have been deposited in the kidneys.

 When is it ordered?

 An anti-dsDNA test is ordered when a person shows signs and symptoms that could be due to lupus and has had a positive ANA test, especially when the result of the ANA test presents as a "homogeneous" or "speckled" fluorescent pattern.
 (See the article on ANA for more on this.)

 Examples of some signs and symptoms of lupus include:

 - Arthritis-like pain in one or more joints (but no or little joint damage)

 - Red rash that frequently resembles a butterfly across the nose and cheek areas (malar rash)